kennynahh/uw-reality-labs/docs/Guide.md

 ### Beginning the build

 We can begin by building out the brains of the HMD.
-This will take no time and be useful to test the drivers, MCU, and IMU before putting everything else together.
+This will take no time and be useful to test the drivers, MCU, and IMU before purchasing and/or putting everything else together.
 This begins by taking your Arduino Pro Micro and connecting the following 4 pins from your Pro Micro to your IMU:

 > GND $\longleftrightarrow$ GND (Ground) <br>
 > VCC $\longleftrightarrow$ VCC (Voltage) <br>